 POS 203 Introduction to Political Science Research An introduction to the way political scientists conduct research.
 Students will learn how to formulate ideas, conduct a literature review, test hypotheses, measure political phenomenon, perform statistical analyses, draw conclusions, and present written results.
 Cr 3.

 POS 205 Introduction to Comparative Politics An introduction to the field of comparative politics with a focus on political systems and political participation.
 The course will examine political institutions, electoral laws, comparative methodologies, political culture, and the problem of establishing and maintaining democratic government.
 Case studies will be used to highlight major themes.
+Prerequisites: ENG 100 and POS 104.
 Cr 3.

 POS 245 French Politics and Government This course centers on the political, economic, and social structure of France over the last five decades.
 Students will learn the essential components of the French governmental system, the most typical economic policies, France's position in the EU, and the ongoing struggle about the defense of the French culture.
-Prerequisite: ENG 100, 104, or equivalent.
+Prerequisite: ENG 100.
 Cr 3.